Introduction to Bundleport

 - Your application receives a unified response

-- Automatic Deduplication: Same hotel from different suppliers is consolidated
+- Automatic Deduplication: Same hotel from different providers is consolidated

 - Smart Ranking: Business rules determine which option to show first

-- Partial Failures: If one supplier fails, others continue to work
+- Partial Failures: If one provider fails, others continue to work

-- Performance: Parallel requests to suppliers for faster responses
+- Performance: Parallel requests to providers for faster responses

 API Interfaces